api3dao/airnode/packages/airnode-examples/integrations/coingecko-pre-processing/README.md

 The `config.json` defines a single callable endpoint, called `coinHistoryData` which you can call with different coin ID and date to determine the historical price at the given date.
-As a requester you specify the date as UNIX timestamp and preprocessing will convert it to `dd-mm-yyyy` format which CoinGecko expects.
+As a requester you specify the date as UNIX timestamp and preprocessing snippet will convert it to `dd-mm-yyyy` format which CoinGecko expects.

 Overall the process looks like this: